giantswarm/docs/src/content/reference/similar-ec2-instance-types/_index.md

 | r5 | `r5.4xlarge` | `(r4|r5).4xlarge` |
 | r5 | `r5.8xlarge` | `(r4|r5).8xlarge` |

-If the type you are using for your node pool is not contained in the list above, activating the use of similar instance has no effect.
+If the type you are using for your node pool is not contained in the list above, activating the use of similar instance types has no effect.

 ## Further reading